 Many of the most popular genealogy software programs around today are what one could call conclusion-based.
-The few other programs around are more or less evidence-based, but they are intended as a companion application to conclusion-based software progams.
+The very few other programs around are more or less evidence-based, but they are intended as companion applications to conclusion-based software programs.

 Yes, turns out you can!
-There is no native version of Centurial for the Mac, but at least one user has reported that Centurial runs without any problems using Parallels Desktop for Mac.
+There is no native version of Centurial for the Mac, but several users have reported that Centurial runs without any problems using Parallels Desktop for Mac.